Mythbusting The Slogan: If You're Lookin' You Ain't Cookin'. True or False?

 Know-it-alls like this Meathead have often stated that if you open the lid on a smoker that is cooking low and slow ribs or something like that, you add 15 minutes to the cooking time.
 The logic is that heat and humidity escape, cold dry air replaces them, and if you are using charcoal or wood, oxygen swoops in and feeds the fire and knocks the equilibrium you worked so hard to establish all outta whack.
 Worse still, I believed, humidity evaporating from the meat or a water pan would escape and you'd end up with drier meat.
 The warning against lookin' is meant as a caution to cooks who are constantly basting their food or just admiring their handiwork.

 Makes sense, right?
-But logic isn't enough for Dr. Greg Blonder, a physicist, entrepreneur, former Chief Technical Advisor at AT&T's legendary Bell Labs, food lover, and the AmazingRibs.com science advisor and mythbuster.
-Armed with a stopwatch and a thermocouple thermometer with four probes, he set out to test the theory on his gas grill, his pellet smoker, and his charcoal grill.
+But logic isn't enough for the AmazingRibs.com science advisor Prof. Greg Blonder.
+Armed with a stopwatch and a thermocouple thermometer with four probes, he set out to test the theory on his gas grill, his pellet smoker, and his charcoal grill in summer and again in winter.

 Lookin' inside a gas grill